binthon/TRNG/README.md

 # TECHNOLOGY
 The program was written in python along with the libraries spidev (used to communicate with the SPI interface of the Raspberry PI 4), matplotlib, hashlib.
 # HOW PROGRAM WORKS
+The program reads the compactness every 0.01 seconds a hundred times by default.
+These values are converted to voltage, and every third sample is selected from these 100 samples.
+They are then summed.
+A sha256 hash function is used to improve randomness.
+In order to get a number in the specified range, I used the variable random_value where the modulo of the hash with the range is counted.
+The results are presented in the form of a graph, where the x-axis is the numbers in the range, and the y-axis is the number of occurrences of a given number in the number of numbers you specify that you want to draw in the range.